miso-lims/miso-lims/docs/user_manual/boxes.md

 page by clicking the box name in the Boxes list page.
 The Contents section heading has an Options menu on the far right of the heading; hover over it to reveal the menu, and click "Scan with <scanner-name\>", where
 <scanner-name\> is a box scanner that your MISO is configured for.
 If "Scan with <scanner-name\>" is not visible
 in the list, your box may not be scannable or MISO may not be configured to use this box scanner.

+After clicking on "Scan with <scanner-name\>", you will see two scan options 1) Update Location 2) Assign Barcodes.
+Click on Update Location for scanning box.

 Wait until the Scan dialog box prompts you to place the box on the scanner.
 It will automatically scan the box.
 Once the scan is complete, the diagram will display the tubes which the scanner found.